 I have always been huge fan of Malayalam films and this remake of a Malayalam film is another example of how advanced, emotionally vulnerable and deep stories they produce.
 Traffic is like a thriller mind-game.
 It packs solid performances from Manoj Bajpayee, Jimmy Shergill, Prosenjit Chatterjee (Bengali film superstar), Parambrata Chatterjee (another Bengali actor from Kahani), Sachin Khedekar, Divya Dutta, Kitu Gidwani and others.
 Piyush Mishra’s dialogues are an icing on the cake.

-Manoj Bajpayee’s performance exudes helplessness of a typical middle class man, yet someone who is determined to fight it out and survive.
+Manoj Bajpayee’s performance exudes helplessness of a typical middle class man.
+But he is someone determined to fight it out and survive.
 His humble roots and background add to the genuineness of a character, who is accused of corruption.
 His own daughter comes to hate him for it.

 When the film ended, I asked the man who entered with me, “How was the film?”